 Ordinary shares are classified as equity.
 Incremental costs directly attributable to the issue of ordinary shares are recognised as a deduction from equity, net of any tax effects.
-Dividend distribution to the Company's shareholders is recognised as a liability in the Company's financial statements in the year in which the dividends are approved by the Board.
+Dividend distribution to the Company's shareholders is recognised as a liability in the Company's financial statements in the year in which the dividends are approved.